 #3 Make travel a priority in your life!

 We tend to put travel off in the “Like to do” category.
 This is a delay for what you really wish.

 Travel for most North Americans is a priority in their lives.
 We have a Travel Channel!
 There are many ways to see all the ways we can travel, all the places we can travel, and how to travel well.
 For many people traveling is a must.
-Most travel enthusiasts understand that starting small (baby trips, see #2) is the way to create a happy process to the big trips.
+Most travel enthusiasts understand that starting small (baby trips, see #2) is the way to create a happy process for the big trips.
 When you make travel a priority and not a “Like to do” it allows you to do it more often.
-Once you are traveling often you will soon have a healthy, travel habit.
+Once you are traveling often you will soon have a healthy travel habit.

 #4 Planning!
 Ta-Da!
 You knew I would get back to this!

 Planning is essential for a trip that is further away, costs more money, and involves multiple stops.
-I recommend to my clients and to, you, to plan at least 10 months prior to the departure of these larger trips.
-This allows you the availability for the flights, accommodation, and activities and/ or dinner reservations.
-Many destinations in the world do not have a lot of flights to them per week, or have reduced availability in lodging, or sell out quickly at certain time of the year like during the holidays.
+I recommend to my clients and to you, to plan at least 10 months prior to the departure of these larger trips.
+This allows you the availability for the flights, accommodation, and activities, and/ or dinner reservations.
+Many destinations in the world do not have a lot of flights to them per week, or have reduced availability in lodging, or sell out quickly at certain times of the year like during the holidays.
 Remember that school holidays around the world are not like the school holidays in North America.

 #5 Use Your’s Truly or a known travel specialist for your travel.

 A travel specialist is most likely a specialist in a part of the world.

 Specialists have a wide knowledge of the area and have deep contacts with the local population and travel industry.